john-mnz/ComfyUI-Inspyrenet-Rembg/README.md

 The cherry on top is that [InSPyReNet](https://github.com/plemeri/InSPyReNet) has MIT License which allows for Commercial use (for example BRIA does not allow Commercial use to my knowledge)

-The node was missing from comfy so I developed this which has been of great help to me ever since.

-It can take image batch as input too and is far faster than other rembg nodes that I've used for bache of images (perfect for the frames of a video)

-I hope it helps you and your workflows as well🙂

 Check [InSPyReNet](https://github.com/plemeri/InSPyReNet) License for yourself I will not be held accountable :)

+## Features

+superior rembg quality compared to other methods

+can take batch of images as input

+Optimized for image batch to be the fastest rembg node (perfect for video frames)

+outputs both the image and the corresponding mask

 ## Installation